devmattrick/Mine-In-Unity/README.md

 First Release (0.1}

 Known Bugs:
-- Walking is REALLY weird.
+- Walking animation is REALLY weird.
 We'd appreciate anyone's help with fixing that!
 - Slight lag on chunk load.
 - Block glitching.
 - Some world generation bugs, not too noticeable.